beejjorgensen/cs344_curriculum/week10/quiz-10.md

 More queues were needed to represent all physical pages on the VAX.

-More queues were needed to represent all cirtual pages on the VAX.
+More queues were needed to represent all virtual pages on the VAX.

 ---